 - The mother of all greeting cards holiday: $68 million

-We don’t see this kind of spending for Father’s Day.
+We don’t see this kind of spending on Father’s Day.

 How do you celebrate Mother’s Day?